EDITION 1 - SINGAPORE - 19 May 2023 - 18 May 2024

 Galápagos Islands in Ecuador

 This old lady has lived to the ripe age of 75 and is still going strong.
-Moving slowly around her island she lives a peaceful life of grazing.
-Her species was nearly wiped out by humans but she feels lucky that they realised their mistake in time.
-She is still endangered but she has a much better chance at life now that conservation is a priority.
-She wishes those pesky cows wouldn’t eat so much of her food though.
+Moving slowly around her island, grazing on grass and fruit, she lives a peaceful life.
+Her species was nearly wiped out by humans but she feels lucky that they're making up for their mistake.
+She is still endangered but she has a much better chance at survival now that conservation is a priority.
+She wishes those pesky cows wouldn’t eat so much of her food though...

-These giants are a window into a pre-historic time.
-The biggest living tortoises by far, these species of reptiles give us an idea of the simply enormous ones that would have roamed our world.
+These giants share a window into a pre-historic time.
+The biggest living tortoises by far, these reptiles give us an idea of the simply enormous species that would have roamed our world.
 They now survive in two remote groups where they can live for a very long time, over 100 years.
-They roam around with their great shells which are attached to their ribs.
-These shells are not solid but made up of honeycomb-shaped air chambers.
+They roam around with their great shells attached to their ribs.
+These shells are not solid but in fact made up of honeycomb-shaped air chambers.

 Tortoises have a very hands-off approach to parenting.
 The female will lay her eggs (2-25 depending on the species) in a nest she has dug into the sand.
 She will cover it back up and head off.
 The hatchlings will need to dig themselves out of the hole when they are ready.
-The temperature of the sand can affect the gender of the hatchlings: warmer temperatures give more females and colder temperatures give more males.
+Interestingly, the temperature of the sand can affect the gender of the hatchlings: warmer temperatures tend to give more females and colder temperatures give more males.

-There once were many more species of giant tortoises but many became extinct soon after humans arrived and the surviving populations were badly affected.
-Giant tortoises do not need to eat or drink for a very long time so for early humans this made for effective meals, being able to take like tortoises across great distances and then eat them fresh.
+Once upon a time, there were more species of giant tortoises roaming this earth, but many became extinct soon after humans arrived and the surviving populations were negatively affected.
+Giant tortoises do not need to eat or drink for a very long time so for early humans this made for 'fresh' meals, being able to take like tortoises across great distances and then them when they were ready.
 They were also used for their oil to light lamps.
-Now, with dedicated breeding programmes, the numbers of many of the remaining species of tortoises are increasing.
-They are still threatened by introduced species such as cats and dogs who attack the young tortoises and cattle who are competition for grazing.
+Now, with dedicated breeding programmes, the population of the remaining species are increasing.
+They are however, still threatened by introduced species such as cats and dogs who attack the young tortoises and cattle who are competition for grazing.

 HOW TO HELP